jo-hoe/pdf-bruteforcer/README.md

-# pdf-bruteforcer
+# pdf-cracker-demo

-demo about how to bruteforce password encrypted pdf file
+Shows how a password secured pdf can be cracked